 At Chapters Recovery Center, we understand that each person has different personal needs.
 This is why we provide treatment for everyone in a range of settings.
 Recovery is a lifelong process.
 It takes time, effort, and a lot of hard work.
 However, it is definitely worth it in the end.

 There are many different aspects to recovery from addiction.
-The first step is usually detoxification.
+The first step is usually drug and alcohol detoxification.
 This is where all the toxins that have built up in the body are removed.
 Detox can be difficult, but our team of professionals will help get you through it.

 Once detox is complete, you will begin the rehabilitation process.
 This involves learning about addiction and how to live a sober life.
 You will also learn how to deal with any triggers that may cause you to relapse.
 Rehabilitation is an important part of addiction treatment.
 It helps you learn how to live without drugs or alcohol.
 It also teaches you how to cope with the stressors and triggers life throws at you.

 The team at our Massachusetts drug rehab center is here to help you make that decision, and we are committed to providing quality care and support throughout the recovery process.
 The staff at our Massachusetts drug rehab center understands how difficult addiction can manipulate your perceptions for recovery.

 Why Is It Important To Follow the Continuum of Care?

 It’s important to follow the continuum of care at addiction treatment centers in Massachusetts to ensure that clients have the best chance at success.
 The continuum of care is a set of evidence-based services that provide the right level of care for each individual.
 People who are in the early stages of addiction may be best suited for an outpatient program, while those with a more serious addiction may need to participate in a residential or inpatient treatment program.